susy-bakaa/ffxiv-raid-sim/README.md

 6. File used for ignored folders and file types (By default `.gdriveignore`)

 After configuring the settings simply run `gdrive_util.bat` located in the root folder after commiting other changes to GitHub and follow the instructions on the cmd window to manage your Google Drive backups of large files.
 If you do not have access to the original archive used in this project, as in you're an external contributor, you may manually download the asset archive from here: [ffxiv-raid-sim.tar.gz](https://drive.google.com/file/d/1ybYaJ8LGnHwY5jeCv1Zr6B5fT7FHL51i/view?usp=drive_link)

+# Credits

+Please check out the [credits file](https://github.com/susy-bakaa/ffxiv-raid-sim/blob/main/credits.md) for all of the credits!